 To deliver company news, updates, related product or service information, special offers and general information on the precious metal markets to you based upon your content and marketing preferences

-Identity, Contact, Profile, Social Media, Usage and Marketing and Communications Data
+Identity, Contact, Profile, Social Media, Customer Service, Usage and Marketing and Communications Data

-To deal with and respond to queries submitted to us via our site or Social Media, by post, email or telephone, or in person
+To deal with and respond to queries and information submitted to us via our site (including via the live chat facility on our site) or Social Media, by post, email or telephone, or in person

-Identity, Contact, Profile, Social Media, Marketing and Communications Data
+Identity, Contact, Profile, Verification, Social Media, Customer Service, Marketing and Communications Data

 To record telephone calls received from and made to you